komatigopal/kfh-educational-services/README.md

-Credentials of admin for both applications: username = admin password = admin
+Credentials of admin for both applications: username = admin & password = admin

-Note : While starting the applications, Need to change the DB username and password in both applications
+Note : While starting the applications, Need to change the DB username and password in both applications's application-dev.properties file